For the butter layer

 - 1 oz.
 (30g) butter, at room temperature

 - 6 oz.
 (170g) cold milk

 For the filling

-- Start the night before with the preparations.
-Cut the cold butter into pieces and mix with the flour.
+- Cut the cold butter into pieces and mix with the flour.
 Knead until well combined – do this quickly, so the butter does not get warm.
 Place between two pieces of plastic wrap or baking parchment and form into a square with a thickness of about 0.4 inch (1cm) – works best with a rolling pin.
-Cover and place in the fridge over night.
+Cover and place in the fridge until needed.

 - For the dough add flour, sugar and salt to a large bowl and mix.
 Crumble the fresh yeast into pieces and add together with the butter, egg, egg yolks and the cold milk to the bowl.
 Knead until you get a nice smooth dough.
-Form a ball and wrap loosely in plastic wrap.
-Transfer to a bowl and place in the fridge over night (about 8-10 hours).
+Wrap loosely in plastic wrap and place in the fridge for at lest 1 hour.